-While we may think we just happen to be in a not-so-great mood today because the printer isn’t working, our friends will pick up on the fact that we’ve been venting about our job every single time we see them.
+While we may think we just happen to be in a not-so-great mood today because the printer wasn’t working, our friends will pick up on the fact that we’ve been venting about our job every time we see them.

-Most likely, they’re not complaining about the fact that you’ve been venting – they’re probably just sincerely concerned about you investing all your time into a job you dislike!
+Most likely, they’re not complaining about the fact that you’ve been venting.
+Instead, they’re concerned about you investing all your time into a job you dislike.

-But, make sure that if you’re complaining about the job you dislike, you’re also actively trying to do something about it!
+So if you’re complaining about your job, make sure you’re actively trying to do something about it.

 3 | Wages Stay Stagnant

-Maybe it’s time for your performance review, and you’re anticipating a raise.
+So it’s time for your performance review and you’re expecting a pay increase this time.

-You enter the meeting with your manager prepared with a mental list of reasons of why you deserve a wage bump—including the extra responsibilities you’ve taken on since a coworker left her job, the extra shifts you’ve picked up, and the consistently positive feedback you’ve received about your performance from customers and coworkers.
+You enter the meeting with your manager prepared with a mental list of reasons of why you deserve a wage bump:

-Whether it’s this scenario or something along these lines, you need to start evaluating your next step.
+But whether it’s this scenario or something similar, you need to start planning your next step.

-When this happens for a couple of days or even a couple of weeks, it may not be a big issue.
+When this happens for a couple of days or even a couple of weeks, then it’s no big deal.

-You’re having to take work home with you.
+Are you having to take work home with you?

 If you’re anything like me, you really value your work-life balance.

-However, if you are counting down the hours until you can go home, only to be disturbed by work at home, it’s likely that you are ready to search for something else.
+But if you’re counting down the hours until you can go home – only to be disturbed by work at home – it’s likely that you’re ready to search for something else.

-So why is it that women only feel comfortable going after an opportunity once we’ve checked off everything on the list?
+So why is it that women only feel comfortable going after an opportunity once they’ve checked every requirement off?

-Why would we waste our time and energy for a company that won’t encourage the advancement of our careers?
+Why would you waste your time at a company that won’t encourage the advancement of your career?

 5 | You’re Getting Contacted About Other Opportunities